ZEPL/z-manager/source-en.md

-### That is how it looks like
+### UI: interactive CLI
-Z-Manager have a simple command line interface:
+Z-Manager have a simple interactive command line interface:
 <div id="video"></div>

+### UI: non-interactive CLI
+In case you want to install Zeppelin in a non-interactive fashion, run `./zeppelin-installer.sh -h` and provide the options though arguments.

 ## What is happening underneath?